AlexH192/k3s-cluster/README.md

 * Tailscale and SSH are the main ways to access the cluster, as opposed to local video-based access.
 The benefits of this decision are twofold:
   * Due to the headless design of the cluster, physically connecting to the node for access defeats the whole purpose, and would not be viable in a large-scale enterprise environment.
   * Remote access is now possible from anywhere with an internet connection.
 Previously, one could only connect from the same network.
 With Tailscale, SSH is now available from anywhere, allowing for remote troubleshooting and modification.
+* The monitoring dashboards are able to be accessed from anywhere as long as the device is connected to the K3s cluster via Tailscale -- I decided that the ability to monitor is just as important as the ability to access, therefore both should be able to be accessed remotely.

 ## Troubleshooting and Lessons Learned
 Seven significant issues were encountered, solved and documented in total, the most significant of which were related to headless networking and ingress rules(as documented in `/docs/troubleshooting.md`):